LassoSoft/LassoGuide/lasso_guide_source/operations/command-line-tools.rst

 ====================

 All Lasso code is compiled before it is executed.
-Whether the code is a Lasso page being served by Lasso server or a script being run by the :program:`lasso9` command-line tool, behind the scenes Lasso compiles the code and then executes the compiled code.
+Whether the code is a Lasso page being served by Lasso Server or a script being run by the :program:`lasso9` command-line tool, behind the scenes Lasso compiles the code and then executes the compiled code.
 (Lasso does cache the compiled code for re-use, but that is beyond the scope of this section.)